M66B/BackPackTrackII/README.md

 The Google Geocoder needs to be present on your device.
 See the version information to see if it is available.

+<a name="FAQ4"></a>
+**(4) Why is the number of steps low?**

+Counting steps will start when the activity *on foot* has been recognized and will stop when any other activity has been recognized, which means that BackPackTrack II, unlike most similar applications, doesn't count false steps, for example when traveling in a vehicle.

+Note that your device needs to have a hardware step counter for step counting to work.
+See the version information to check if this is the case.

+<a name="FAQ5"></a>
+**(5) Why is the number of calories low?**

+Unlike most similar applications, BackPackTrack shows an estimate of the **net** number of calories burned.
+If you want to see a higher number of calories, walk more ;-)

 Android permissions
 -------------------